-The selection of a persuasive, research-based essay provides an opportunity for students to reasoning.
+The selection of a persuasive, research-based essay provides an opportunity for students to critically engage with texts and to exhibit critical thinking through their own analysis and reasoning.

 The importance of critical thinking is stressed throughout the college-readiness literature, and in our guiding frameworks.
 Condon and Kelly-Riley identify with some precision the form critical thinking takes in college-level writing: